airslip-ltd/customer-portal-docs/src/docs/src/pages/getting-started/support/support.md

 If the documentation isn't quite clear enough do no hesitate to reach out to <support@airslip.com>.

-> 💡 **Tip**: To speed things up and if you have one, include the tracking-id in your support requests.
+> 💡 **Tip**: If you are using our API directly, to speed things up, include the tracking-id in your support requests.

 ## What should I include in the body of the email?